Newborn clothes: sizes

 Although it’s important to keep newborns warm, it’s just as important that your baby doesn’t overheat, especially during sleep.

-Here are some tips that might help:
+These tips might help:

 - Do the reverse when undressing, once again trying not to let the clothes touch your baby’s face.

-- Gently place your baby’s arms through the arm holes.
+- Gently place your baby’s arms through the armholes.

-- If you’re dressing your baby in a jumpsuit, unbutton or unzip it and lay baby on top.
-Place baby’s arms and legs into the holes and do up the zip or snap fasteners.
+- If you’re dressing your baby in a jumpsuit, unbutton or unzip it and lay your baby on top.
+Place your baby’s arms and legs into the holes and do up the zip or snap fasteners.

-- Make sure your baby’s legs and arms are clothed for going out in the sun – but it’s better to keep baby out of direct sun altogether if you can.
+- Make sure your baby’s legs and arms are clothed for going out in the sun – but it’s better to keep your baby out of direct sun altogether if you can.

 Try talking, singing nursery rhymes, smiling and making faces when you’re dressing your baby.
 This can distract your baby during dressing and undressing.
 Talking and singing are also good ways for you to bond with your baby.

-How to wash newborn clothes
+Washing newborn clothes

 You can wash baby clothes with the rest of your laundry, but try to avoid using strong detergents and fabric softeners.
 Laundry detergents labelled ‘sensitive’ or ‘gentle’ are less likely to irritate your baby’s skin.

 Clothes with poo on them need to be soaked in nappy sanitiser before washing.
-Nappy sanitiser also makes a handy pre-soak once your baby is eating solids – even with a bib, your baby’s clothes will get covered in food and drink.
+Nappy sanitiser also makes a handy pre-soak once your baby is eating solids.
+Even with a bib, your baby’s clothes will get covered in food and drink.